-No. Technology now is so advanced that chances of vision-threatening complications from LASIK are extremely minimal.
-LASIK is a very safe, non-invasive, all-laser procedure.
+No, laser technology is so advanced that the risk of vision-threatening complications from LASIK are extremely minimal.

-Can I have LASIK if I’m pregnant or breast-feeding?
+Can I have LASIK if I’m pregnant or nursing a child?

-If I have family history of eye disease, am I disqualified for LASIK?
+If I have a family history of eye disease, am I disqualified for LASIK?

 No. Not all eye diseases are hereditary.
 We will perform a thorough, comprehensive exam of your eyes prior to your procedure.
 This helps ensure your eyes are healthy and there is no pathology present.

 What if I was told I was NOT a candidate by another physician?

 We respect all physicians’ expertise and diagnostic capabilities.
 We also know that our combination of refractive surgery expertise, experience, and availability of diagnostic testing is not common.
 That is why we offer complimentary consultations so we can assess you for ourselves.

 I wore hard contact lenses for years.
 Does that mean I’m not a LASIK candidate?